flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

         ![DEPART REQ](../assets/feature-guides/hoppie/mcdu-dcl.png "DCL"){align=center width=48% loading=lazy}
         ![DEPART REQ Filled](../assets/feature-guides/hoppie/mcdu-dlc-filled.png "DCL"){align=center width=48% loading=lazy}

-The `ATC FLT NBR` and `FROM/TO` is taken from the INIT A page.
+The `ATC FLT NBR` and `FROM/TO` are taken from the INIT A page.
 So it is important that the INIT A page is set up before requesting the IFR clearance.

 Freetext can and should be used to provide additional information to the controller.
-E.g. the inability for specific SIDs or the request of a dedicated SID.
+E.g., the inability for specific SIDs or the request of a dedicated SID.

 Press `REQ DISPL` to transfer the request to the DCDU.